Concrete projection of the mechanism of walking illustrating the theory of Wilhelm Braune and Otto Fischer (Der Gang des Menschen, 1899)

 The Science of Walking

-This project has investigated a problem that has hardly received attention from historians: the emergence of the scientific study of human walking in the fi rst decades of the nineteenth century in western societies (particularly France, Germany and Britain).
+This project investigated a problem that has hardly received attention from historians: the emergence of the scientific study of human walking in the first decades of the nineteenth century in Western societies (particularly France, Germany, and Britain).
 To gain insights into the laws of human walking in its normal and pathological forms in order of its improvement or accurate representation became the concern of a variety of professional groups such as anatomists, physiologists, neurologists, orthopaedists, shoe-makers, artists, gymnastic teachers, and the military.